Vortigern

 the people who occupy several provinces and

-districts of Britain, even almost from sea to
+districts of Britain, even almost from sea to sea:

-allotted this mansion, shall remain here; whilst
+this mansion, shall remain here; whilst to you it

-where you may build a fortress."
+may build a fortress."

 |